- promoting RAI Radiotelevisione Italiana properties, including in the digital sphere;

 21.2 – The decisions will be passed by the majority vote of those present.

 22.1 – The decisions of the board of directors will be set out in the minutes which, drawn up and copied onto the applicable book held in accordance with the law, will be signed by the chairperson of the meeting and the secretary.

 22.2 – The copies of the minutes will be fully valid if signed by the chairperson of the meeting and the secretary.

 23.1 – The administrative body shall be solely responsible for managing the company and shall work with the diligence required in accordance with the nature of the duty and on the basis of the specific skills of each of its components.
 The administrative body shall have all powers of administration of the Company and the right to carry out all the actions considered necessary or advisable to implement the corporate purpose.

 Article 24 – Authorisations

 24.1 – To the extent permitted by article 2381, paragraph 4 of the Italian Civil Code, the board of directors may authorise one of its members to carry out its functions, establishing the functions and the fee in accordance with article 2389, paragraph 3 of the Italian Civil Code.

-24.5 – The Board of Directors may also grant special powers of attorney for single actions or categories of actions to Directors, employees or even third parties.
+24.4 – The board of directors may also grant special powers of attorney for single actions or categories of actions to Directors, employees or even third parties.

 Article 25 – Representation

-25.1 – Both the Chairperson and the chief executive officer will legally represent the Company and have the corporate signature, and in the event of the absence or unavailability of the Chairperson, the Deputy Chairperson if appointed.
+25.1 – Both the Chairperson and the chief executive officer will legally represent the Company and have the corporate signature or the sole administrator and, in the event of the absence or unavailability of the Chairperson, the Deputy Chairperson if appointed.
 The Deputy Chairperson’s signature shall signify that the Chairman is absent or unavailable with respect to third parties.